 Different Types of Kids Luggage

-Ride-On Luggage: For this style, toddlers and older children sit on top and use their legs to scoot along.
-A clasp holds the luggage closed and most have pull straps so that it can be pulled when not being ridden on.
+Ride-On Suitcase: When toddlers and older children can sit on top and use their legs to scoot along or be pulled by a strap.
+A specific type of clasp holds the luggage closed but makes it easy for a child it open on its own when needed.

-Scooter Luggage: Better suited for older children, kids scooter luggage has the suitcase attachment in the front under the handlebars and allows your child to kick around the airport terminal or sidewalk with minimal effort.
-The base folds up for easy storage – we cover this type of luggage in much more detail here.
+Scooter Luggage: Better suited for older children, kids scooter luggage has a suitcase attachment in the front under the handlebars and allows your child to kick around the airport terminal or sidewalk with minimal effort.

-Fold out seats: This is when the luggage comes with a fold out seat option as part of the actual suitcase, ideal for toddlers/early walkers.
+Over the Suitcase Seat: It’s luggage that can handle a fold-out seat option as part of the actual suitcase, ideal for toddlers/early walkers.

 Best Ride On Suitcases for Toddlers